Psychology

 • CRJ 326: Introduction to Forensic Science

-• PSA 333: National Incident Management Systems
+• CRJ 333: National Incident Management Systems

-• PSA 397: Public Safety Internship
+• CRJ 397: Public Safety Internship

-• PSA 419: Case Preparation & Resolution
+• CRJ 419: Case Preparation & Resolution

 • PSY 334: Crisis Identification & Intervention